Exploring HOD-dependent systematics for the DESI 2024 Full-Shape galaxy clustering analysis: Method

-This covariance matrix captures all of the variation in the measured mock power spectra due to the different galaxy-halo connection models within the wide, conservative HOD parameter space we explore, but does not include any effects of sample variance in the underlying halo catalogues themselves by construction (since differences are always computed at the same simulation realisation).
-Since the HOD models can vary substantially in quantities such as the effective galaxy biases which produce coherent shifts in the power spectra (see \cref{fig:HODs} in \cref{sec:full_cov}), this means that the differences in general are large, but the covariance matrix has a highly non-diagonal structure, especially in the monopole.
-Although individual terms in this covariance can be significantly larger than those of the statistical covariance, $\tens{C}_{\rm stat}$, strongly correlated differences like this are expected to be accommodated within the bias and nuisance terms of the EFT model.
-Therefore, although $\tens{C}^{\rm V1}_\mathrm{HOD}$ defined as above would dominate the total covariance, $\tens{C}^{\rm V1}_\mathrm{tot} = \tens{C}^{\rm V1}_\mathrm{stat} + \tens{C}^{\rm V1}_\mathrm{HOD}$, the effect of including this term on the posterior constraints on cosmological parameters of interest will be small---indeed, if the model is flexible enough to perfectly accommodate such HOD variations without biases in the cosmological parameters, the net effect will be zero.
+This $N_k \times N_k$ covariance matrix captures all variation in the measured mock power spectra due to different galaxy-halo connection models within the wide, conservative HOD parameter space we explore, but by construction does not include any effects of sample variance in the underlying halo catalogues themselves (since differences are always computed at the same simulation realisation).
+The power spectrum of mocks populated with different HOD models may vary substantially in quantities not constrained by the small-scale clustering to which the models are fit such as the effective galaxy biases which produce the coherent amplitude shift seen in \cref{fig:HODs} of \cref{sec:full_cov}.
+This means that the term computed in \cref{eq:residuals_true} is, in general, large and leads to a covariance matrix with a highly non-diagonal structure.
+Although individual terms in this covariance can be significantly larger than those of the statistical covariance, $\tens{C}_{\rm stat}$, strongly correlated differences like this will mostly be accommodated within the bias and nuisance terms of the EFT model.
+Therefore, although $\tens{C}^{\rm V1}_\mathrm{HOD}$ defined as above would dominate the total covariance, $\tens{C}^{\rm V1}_\mathrm{tot} = \tens{C}^{\rm V1}_\mathrm{stat} + \tens{C}^{\rm V1}_\mathrm{HOD}$, the effect of including this term on the posterior constraints on cosmological parameters of interest will be small---indeed, if the model is flexible enough to perfectly accommodate such HOD variations without biases in the cosmological parameters, zero HOD contribution will be propagated to the cosmological posteriors.
 On the other hand, since the performance of the \Velocileptors model has only been validated on mock data generated with a single HOD model \cite{KP5s2-Maus,KP5s1-Maus} (and see also \cite{KP5s3-Noriega, KP5s4-Lai} for equivalent models), this extra covariance term allows us to incorporate any potential additional variations to cosmological parameter constraints that might arise in the context of other HOD scenarios.

-The covariance $\tens{C}^{\rm V1}_\mathrm{HOD}$ determined above makes no reference to the specific theory model of the power spectrum or the choice of which cosmological parameters are varied in any fit, so is generally valid for use in a wide array of contexts.
-However, it is large and very far from diagonal in structure, which is inconvenient and leads to concerns about the numerical precision with which its elements can be determined from a small number of simulation realisations.
-We therefore develop another alternative approach, in which the power spectrum residuals in \cref{eq:residuals_true} are instead replaced with